Below is an alphabetical list of the classes we offer at our studio including dance, fitness, yoga, and more!

-Barre Fitness is low-impact, protecting your joints by avoiding any bouncing or jumping.
-With the use of ballet dance techniques, this class will improve your balance, build strength, increase flexibility, burn calories and improve stability through a stronger core.
+Barre Fusion is low-impact, protecting your joints by avoiding any bouncing or jumping.
+With the use of dance, pilates and yoga, this class will improve your balance, build strength, increase flexibility, burn calories and improve stability through a stronger core.
 Each strength section of the workout is followed by a stretching section in order to create long, lean muscles without bulk.
 If you are looking to give your body that dancer physique, THIS is the class to take!

 In this Beginner Yoga class we breakdown the placement and structures of postures and poses into their simplest form.
 Although designed as a beginner level class, it is great for all levels; even advanced students can benefit from proper alignment and technique.